michaelpaul/zf1/DEVELOPMENT_README.md

+# Development using Gitpod

+Add some docs here.

 # Development using a virtual machine

 You can set up a development virtual machine for ZF1 unit testing and library development following these simple instructions.

 ### 1. Install requirements for VM.
 (Note: these are not required by ZF1 itself)